z900collector/CPU32-Assembler/README.md

 This assembler is written in basic C++ for a custom HomeBrew CPU design that has evolved from an 8 bit design idea into something much larger.

-It is referred to as ASM24 in much of the code as the target environment is going to be 24bits.
-Initially the code is working on a 16bit architecture but can easily be changed to any bit size (from 8 bits up).
+It is referred to as ASM24 in much of the code as the target environment is going to be 24-bits before being extended to 32-bits.
+Initially the code is working on a 16-bit architecture but can easily be changed to any bit size (from 8-bits up).

 What makes ASM24 different, is the logic for each instruction is handled by the "Instruction Object" itself.
 This allows the mnemonics and opcodes to be changed to suit any architecture without needing to have a single complex parser.
 Where the parsing is common, it's been moved to the base class of the instruction or a Utility class for code re-use.